waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## III.
 Agent & Tool Development Log (v63)
 ### A. Development Priorities
-- **`dungeon_navigator` tool (v3 - Debugging):** CRITICAL PRIORITY.
+- **`dungeon_navigator` tool (v4 - Debugging):** CRITICAL PRIORITY.
 The tool is still failing to generate valid paths.
-The next step is to add extensive debugging prints to the script to diagnose the root cause of its pathing errors.
+Adding extensive debugging prints to the script to diagnose the root cause of its pathing errors.
 - **`pathfinder` tool improvement:** The current BFS-based tool is too simple.
 It must be improved or replaced with a more robust pathfinding algorithm (e.g., A*) that can handle dynamic obstacles and complex map features.

 ### B. Active Agents & Tools